awsdocs/amazon-s3-userguide/doc_source/S3OutpostsCloudtrail.md

 # Managing S3 on Outposts capacity with AWS CloudTrail logs<a name="S3OutpostsCloudtrail"></a>

-Your Amazon S3 on Outposts management events are available via AWS CloudTrail logs\.
+Your Amazon S3 on Outposts management events are available through AWS CloudTrail logs\.
 For more information, see [Logging Amazon S3 API calls using AWS CloudTrail](cloudtrail-logging.md)\.

 In addition, you can optionally enable logging for data events in CloudTrail\.
 For more information, see [Enable logging for objects in a bucket using the console](enable-cloudtrail-logging-for-s3.md#enable-cloudtrail-events)\.